Collaborators

 Durham University, UK

-photoelectron spectroscopy, time-resolved dynamics, non-valence states
+photoelectron spectroscopy, time-resolved dynamics, non-valence states of anions

 Prof. Steen Brøndsted Nielsen